derhansen/derhansen.github.io/_posts/2023-09-20-why-you-should-use-typo3-with-php-mod-exif.md

 If you use original images created by digital cameras in TYPO3, you should always ensure, that the PHP module exif is installed and active, so the exif `Orientation` property is respected.

+For the rescue, most webhosters and also linux distributions (e.g. Ubuntu 22.04) already have PHP exif module enabled by default.